 Today it’s the lunch box idea 21: Jelly Bean Jubilee Union Jack Cake.
-Now we know we’re a bit ahead of ourselves here, but the Jubilee will be upon us before we know it.
+Now we know we’re a bit ahead of ourselves here, but this is perfect for the Jubilee, VE Day or any key British event where you fancy wheeling out something themed with the Union Jack.
+And let’s face it VE Day will be upon us before we know it.
 So to allow us all the time to put on that perfect spread for our Jubilee Street party or highly selective Garden party (if you’re after just the select few, and not the riff-raff!) then you’ll need to start preparing in advance.

 The perfect Jelly Belly Jubilee Union Jack Cake

 Decorate a butter sponge cake with red, white and blue Jelly Belly beans to make a Union Jack to create a stunning patriotic centrepiece for your Jubilee tea party.

 340g / 12oz self raising flour – sifted

 3 tbs milk

 - Grease a deep 20cm / 8” square tin, cut a square of baking parchment to fit the bottom of the tin.

 - Preheat the oven to GM4, 350F, 180C.

 - Place the softened butter and sugar in a large bowl and beat with an electric mixer until pale and fluffy.